Mitchell Law Firm

 Special Categories of Personal Information

-Some data privacy laws, including UK and GDPR, classify certain categories of personal information as Special Categories of Personal Information.
+Some data privacy laws, including United Kingdom and European Union General Data Protection Regulation (“GDPR”), classify certain categories of personal information as Special Categories of Personal Information.

 We may collect special categories of personal information about you for which we act as a data controller when we collect personal information in this manner.
 Special categories of personal information may include certain demographic information about you such as race, ethnicity and sexual orientation.
 For example, we may collect information about your race, ethnicity and sexual orientation when you apply for a job with us if you choose to disclose such information.
 We may also collect information about prior criminal convictions and offences in connection with your application for employment with Mitchell Law Firm PC, and other special categories of personal information as part of background checks that we conduct on job applicants and/or clients and as part of providing services on behalf of our clients.
 If you provide us with, or we collect, any special categories of personal information, or criminal conviction data, on yourself, we will separately ask you for consent before we agree to the processing of such personal information.